American male genital cutting and African female genital cutting have similarities

 - They violate the UN Convention on the Rights of the Child.

-- To stop one, we must stop both.
-Then we may better develop toward our individual and social potential.
+- If we stop both, we may better develop toward our individual and social potential.

 * For example, most American medical doctors do not know the Functions of the Foreskin.